AudioKit/SoundpipeAudioKit/README.md

 ## Installation

-Use Swift Package Manageer and point to the URL: `https://github.com/AudioKit/SoundpipeAudioKit/`
+Use Swift Package Manager and point to the URL: `https://github.com/AudioKit/SoundpipeAudioKit/`

 ## Targets